What is an ashwath katte?

 MAPPING: The 100-katte mapping project

-A simple documentation of 100 ashwath kattes - a collective effort of about 50 students, volunteers and research associates – our first citizen science initiative.
+A documentation of 100 ashwath kattes - a collective effort of about 50 students, volunteers and research associates – our first citizen science initiative.
 You can now locate these kattes on Google Maps.
 If you'd like to explore this or want to tell us about the katte in your neighbourhood, do check this out.

 FILM: The Sacred and the Public